dev9com/docker-jenkins/slave/README.md

 ### Run the image

-    docker run -P -dt my_jenkins_slave:latest
+    docker run -p 2222:22 -dt my_jenkins_slave:latest

-### Port number

-    docker ps

-Look for:

-    PORTS
-    0.0.0.0:49197->22/tcp

-Add this to the Advanced->Port field in the Node configuration
+Add port 2222 (or whatever you'd like it to be) to the Advanced->Port field in the Node configuration